yagpdb-cc/yagpdb-cc/suggestion/v2/README.md

 *Note:* Among the **above** variables all channels can be separate or same.
 All combinations are possible.

+**IMPORTANT - DO NOT LEAVE ANY CHANNEL ID AS BLANK.
+YOU CAN PUT ALL IDS SAME BUT NEVER LEAVE THEM BLANK!! **

 5. `$Mod_Roles` -

 	List of all role ids of moderators who shpuld have access to all the suggestadmin commands.
 You do no need to specify roles who have `administrator` permissions in your server.
 They will have access by default.